 - Photographs of every member of your family (write name, age, address, relationship and contact details on the back of hard copies or add this to digitized copies).

-- Copies of passports, birth certificates, NHS and National Insurance cards (UK), social security cards (USA), driving licence.
+- Copies of passports, birth certificates, social security cards, driving licences.

-- Academic awards (Keep originals and certified copies, some universities will not re–issue certificates).
+- Academic awards (Keep originals and certified copies, some universities will not re– certificates).

 - Military records (discharge papers or related records).